adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-list-rendering-en_US.md

 ## Rendering lists with `for` comprehension

-For those who already have experience with Elixir already know `for` list comprehensions.
+Those who already have experience with Elixir know `for` list comprehensions.
 It is completely viable within HEEx too.
 Update your `page_live.ex` like this:

 ```elixir
 defmodule MyappWeb.PageLive do